DualBrain/gotBASIC/README.md

 - [True BASIC](truebasic.md)
 - [twinBASIC](twinbasic.md)
 - [ugBASIC](ugbasic.md)
-- [UBASIC-PLUS](https://github.com/mkostrun/UBASIC-PLUS): uBasic Plus for microcontrollers adds features to uBasic such as arrays and floating point numbers, more functions and ability to control hardware (analog read/write,digital write, et c.) all while improving internal workings of the interpreter.
+- [UBASIC-PLUS](https://github.com/mkostrun/UBASIC-PLUS): uBasic Plus for micro-controllers adds features to uBasic such as arrays and floating point numbers, more functions and ability to control hardware (analog read/write,digital write, et c.) all while improving internal workings of the interpreter.
 It is centered around ARM Cortex M0 processors.
 - [Vintage BASIC](http://www.vintage-basic.net/): Vintage BASIC is an interpreter for a programming language of days gone by.
 A time when every home computer had a simple language called BASIC, and every kid who owned a computer learned it.
 It is implemented in Haskell, a modern language very unlike BASIC.
 Lyle Kopnicky constructed it as a way to demonstrate how Haskell's monads could be used to implement BASIC's dynamic control structures.
 This odd marriage has now produced a fully functional implementation of that old favorite.
 - [Microsoft Visual Basic (.NET)](vb.md)
 - [Microsoft Visual Basic (pre-.NET)](vb6.md)
 - [Google's wwwBASIC](wwwbasic.md)
 - [wxBasic](wxbasic.md)
 - [Xojo](xojo.md)
-- [XBasic](http://www.maxreason.com/software/xbasic/share.html): XBasic is a comprehensive program development environment that integrates a powerful editor, compiler, debugger, function libraries and GuiDesigner into a seamless working environment that encompasses the whole process of creating fast, efficient, reliable, portable 32/64 bit programs.
+- [XBasic](http://www.maxreason.com/software/xbasic/share.html): XBasic is a comprehensive program development environment that integrates a powerful editor, compiler, debugger, function libraries and GUI Designer into a seamless working environment that encompasses the whole process of creating fast, efficient, reliable, portable 32/64 bit programs.
 See XBasic overview.
 Compatible and equivalent implementations of XBasic are available for Windows95/98/NT and Linux.
 XBasic is written entirely XBasic, plus a little assembly language.
 XBasic is open-source freeware released under the standard GPL and LGPL licenses to assure all enhancements and derivatives remain open-source.
 - [Yabasic](http://www.yabasic.de/): Yet another Basic (also on [GitHub](https://github.com/marcIhm/yabasic)).
 - [ZBASIC](https://forum.classic-computing.de/forum/index.php?thread/23136-zbasic-v3-03-von-zedcor-fuer-cp-m/&l=2)